davidpinosp/CoinQuest/README.md

 # CoinQuest
 CoinQuest is a GPS navigation and AR software app developed by Matias Cevallos and David Pinos.
 It provides users with the location of institutions that accept and transact with cryptocurrencies.

+The program was written in Swift and utilizes the Google Maps API and Coinmaps API.

 # Preview
 <br>
 The home page of our app presents an aption to submit a custom location, use your own location or acess the settings.